 But that doesn’t necessarily mean you shouldn’t take benefits while you work.
-Remember, if you make more than $15,120 (in 2013, at least) while taking Social Security benefits, your benefits are reduced now, but will be boosted once you hit full retirement age or stop working.
+Remember, if you make more than $17,640 (as of this year) while taking Social Security benefits, your benefits are reduced now, but will be boosted once you hit full retirement age or stop working.

 As we noted above, the boosted benefit will likely still be smaller than your benefit would have been had you waited to draw Social Security until full retirement age.